Active T1 transitions in cellular networks: Introduction

-In this paper, we use a two-dimensional vertex model to study how anisotropic tissue stresses can drive oriented cell rearrangements and anisotropic tissue shape changes.
+We use a two-dimensional vertex model to study how anisotropic tissue stresses can drive oriented cell rearrangements and anisotropic tissue shape changes.
 In particular, we discuss active T1 transitions that can perform mechanical work, in contrast to passive T1 transitions that relax elastic stresses.
 Vertex models provide simple models of tissue physics that can capture cell shape, packing geometry and cell rearrangements~\cite{etournay2015interplay,alt2017vertex,fletcher2014vertex,tetley2019tissue,comelles2021epithelial,bi2015densityindependent,bi2016motilitydriven,yamamoto2020nonmonotonic}.
-Following Ref.~\cite{duclut2021nonlineara}, we consider a cell network where a preferred axis is set by a nematic field that represents tissue polarity.
-We discuss two different physical realizations of anisotropic active stress: (i) anisotropic bond tension, where the contractility of bonds is increased along a preferred axis, and (ii) anisotropic cell stress, where the bulk of the cells exhibit an anisotropic stress that is contractile along a preferred axis.
+The role of anisotropic internal stresses has been studied within the vertex model framework, for instance using anisotropy in cell bond tension~\cite{wang2020anisotropy,rauzi2008nature}, or by introducing cell bond tension that depends on the identity of adjacent cells~\cite{tetley2016unipolar}.
+Following Ref.~\cite{duclut2021nonlinear}, we consider a cell network where a preferred axis is set by a nematic field that represents tissue polarity.
+We discuss two different physical realizations of anisotropic active stress: (i) anisotropic bond tension, where the contractility of bonds is increased along a preferred axis, and (ii) anisotropic cell stress, where the bulk of the cells exhibits an anisotropic stress that is contractile along a preferred axis.
 Surprisingly, we find that these two realizations, although involving an anisotropic active stress along the same direction, lead to cell rearrangements and cell elongation patterns which are very different.
+Our analysis suggests that the early stages of \textit{Drosophila} pupal wing morphogenesis could be an example where anisotropic bond tension dominates, while both realizations of anisotropic active stress could contribute during germ-band extension in the \textit{Drosophila} embryo.
+In the latter case, anisotropic cell stress could be a consequence of medial myosin II pulses that favors the opening of newly-formed cell bonds~\cite{collinet2015local}.
 We complement our analysis and understanding by using a coarse-grained continuum description of the cell network.
 This description uses concepts from active matter theory~\cite{marchetti2013hydrodynamics,prost2015active,julicher2018hydrodynamic} and has proven valuable to characterize the large-scale properties of tissues~\cite{popovic2017active,alert2019active,perez-gonzalez2019active,duclut2019fluid,duclut2021hydraulic}.
 By considering the energetics of the cell network, we show that active stresses can induce T1 transitions that perform mechanical work.
 We call these \textit{active T1 transitions}.

 The paper is organized as follows.
 In Sec.~\ref{sec_vertex_model}, we present the vertex model and its modification to account for anisotropic bond tension and cell stress.
 We then introduce a linear anisotropic continuum model to capture tissue dynamics.
 In Sec.~\ref{sec_results_active_T1}, we quantify the outcome of anisotropic vertex model simulations and highlight the differences between the two implementation of anisotropy.
 Fits of the continuum model to the simulation results provide us with a better understanding of the mechanisms at play.
 We finally discuss the energetics of the tissues, allowing us to provide a definition of active T1 transitions.